 Interstate 280

 Interstate 280 loops southeast from I-80 at Parsippany-Troy Hills township through the Oranges and Newark to the New Jersey Turnpike at Kearny.
-The 17.85 mile freeway varies from suburban areas in Essex County to a dramatic drop from Watchung First Mountain in West Orange township to an urban below grade freeway through East Orange.
+The 17.85 mile long freeway varies from suburban areas in Essex County to a pronounced drop from Watchung First Mountain in West Orange township to an urban below grade freeway through East Orange.

 Interstate 280 New Jersey Guides